 During my first visit to teach in LA, Nina and I finally got to meet in person.
-It was then that I learned Nina was much much more than just a community leader — she’s an artist and dreamer in her own right.
+It was then that I learned Nina was much much more than just a community leader — she’s an artist and dreamer.
 I’m so excited to be able to conduct this interview and help to shed a bit more light on the other facets of Nina that make her rise to her prominent place in the Copperplate world all the more impressive.
 You can find more information about Nina on her website, anintran.com, and follow her incredible progress on Instagram.

 David: Hey Nina!
 Thanks for agreeing to let me ask you some questions!
 I’ve been a big fan of your writing for the last couple of years.
 I always mention you when I’m thinking about people who have a really healthy perspective on writing, as I think you ride the line between being really technically able and having a lot of fun with your writing and not getting caught up in pedantry.

 Nina Tran: Hi, David!
 You’re too kind, my friend.
 I’m a fan of your work too!
 I’ve learned so much from you — not just about calligraphy and penmanship, but about life and friendship too.
 Thank you for the interview.
 I am honored and privileged.

 By the way, I’m so glad that you jumped in on the live Periscope broadcasts for #handletteredABCs last January.
 I couldn’t have asked for a better counterpart.
 We had so much fun together!
 I’m looking forward to similar projects with you in the future